Form I-751, Explained

 Your time as a conditional green card holder usually counts towards the time needed to qualify for U.S. citizenship, so in some cases you may become eligible for naturalization before you receive your updated green card.
 If that applies to you, you can file a copy of your I-797 receipt along with your N-400 naturalization application and request that USCIS process both applications simultaneously.

-You can check the status of your Form I-751 at any time using this link.
+You can check the status of your Form I-751 by following the steps outlined in our guide.
 You will need to enter your application number, email address, and name.
 Once you’ve logged in, select “I-751 Remove Conditions” under “case type.”

 If you are concerned that USCIS is taking too long to process your Form I-751, check the processing times for the field office where you filed.
 In the final column, you will see a date labeled “Receipt date for a case inquiry.”
 If you filed your application on or before this date, you can contact USCIS to request an update on the status of your case.